The High Level Trigger and Express Data Production at STAR: The High Level Trigger

 \subsection{Software Structure and Key Components}

 The HLT’s event reconstruction workflow mirrors offline analysis processes, but is adapted for real-time operation, transforming raw detector data into physical quantities such as tracks and vertices.
-The system’s primary functions include event reconstruction and event filtering, where specific physics criteria are applied to select events of interest for further analysis.
+The system’s primary functions include event reconstruction and event filtering using physics-driven criteria, for example, a Heavy Fragment trigger that enriches hypernuclei searches by selecting events with large ionization ($dE/dx$) tracks, and diElectron and diMuon triggers that retain events with $e^+e^-$ and $\mu^+\mu^-$ pairs for $J/\psi$ and heavy-flavor studies.

-To achieve high processing efficiency, the HLT software is designed with a modular structure.
+Within the STAR detector layout, a large-acceptance solenoidal spectrometer with a central Time Projection Chamber (TPC) surrounded by Time-of-Flight (TOF) and other subsystems (see the detector overview in ~\cite{STAR:2002eio}), the HLT software is designed with a modular structure.
 Data from each detector are first processed independently to produce detector-specific information.
-This is followed by a multidetector matching phase, such as correlating tracks from the Time Projection Chamber (TPC)~\cite{Anderson:2003ur} with hits from the Time of Flight (TOF) detector~\cite{Llope:2012zz}, to assemble complete event information.
-In the final stage, the selection algorithms evaluate each event against predefined physics criteria, retaining those that meet the necessary requirements.
+This is followed by a multi-detector matching phase, such as correlating TPC tracks~\cite{Anderson:2003ur} with TOF hits~\cite{Llope:2012zz}, to assemble complete event information.
+In the final stage, selection algorithms evaluate each event against predefined physics criteria, retaining those that meet the necessary requirements.

+Online tracking exploits STAR’s sectorized TPC geometry.
+CA seeding forms short segments from hit triplets across adjacent pad rows within a sector, with dedicated treatment at sector boundaries; seeds are then extended by a Kalman filter and merged across sectors to produce global tracks.
+During running, rolling updates (see section ~\ref{subsec:HLTCalibration}) to space-charge and beamline parameters are applied before and during the fit, and a primary-vertex–constrained refit is used where appropriate to obtain primary track parameters.
+For subsystem association, TPC tracks are projected to TOF~\cite{Llope:2012zz} and Barrel Electromagnetic Calorimeter (BEMC)~\cite{STAR:2002ymp}, and matched to nearby signals using straightforward geometric and timing-consistency checks, providing time-of-flight and calorimetric information for lightweight Particle Identification (PID) and QA.
+These associations, built with the current HLT calibrations, feed the run-by-run QA plots and populate the xProduction picoDsts.

 This modular architecture and parallel processing framework provide flexibility, allowing the HLT to support multiple event analyses simultaneously.
 The adaptable design allows for the continuous refinement of selection algorithms and the incorporation of new analyses as experimental priorities evolve.
-Together, these features enable the HLT to deliver high-quality data in real time, effectively supporting STAR’s complex data acquisition requirements.
+Together, these features enable the HLT to deliver high-quality data in real time while interfacing tightly with STAR’s DAQ and detector-control systems~\cite{Landgraf:2002zw}.
 Fig.~\ref{fig:HLT_pipleline} presents the HLT event reconstruction pipeline and key components.